Albion

 Specialisation

-From the second year you will delve into the field of English language and culture of your choice.
-You can choose from various related courses.
-Each specialisation consists of four courses.
 In the course descriptions of the 2nd year you will find which courses belong to which specialisation.
-The names and courses within these specialisations can vary.
-You will also find this in the course overview.
-In the even academic years, subject A is offered, in the odd academic years subject B. An in-depth package consists of about 30 EC, in addition there are other compulsory courses, and there is room for electives (these are further explained under specialisation).
+An in-depth package consists of about 30 EC, in addition there are other compulsory courses, and there is room for electives (these are further explained under specialisation).

-→Specialisation 1 & Speciliasation 4 with, in year 2 block 1,TL2V18002 Topics in Linguistics
+→Specialisation 1 & 4 with, in year 2 block 1,TL2V18002 Topics in Linguistics

 →Specialisation 2 & 3 with, in year 2 block 1, TL2V18001 Literary Studies, An Introduction

-Specialisation 3: Intertextuality
+Specialisation 3: Transforming texts

 Upon completion of these courses, you will have acquired the requisite literary knowledge to conduct research within the areas of creative writing and translation.
 Learn to approach literature from both theoretical and practical perspectives, while deepening your understanding of translation by means of a case study.
 You will apply your knowledge in the Creative Writing course.
 This specialisation provides a strong foundation for translation, but is also compatible with the teacher training Master’s programme.
 Click here for more information about the courses.